anshgoyal04/Federated_Matrix_Completion_Technique/README.md

 # Federated_Matrix_Completion_Technique
-This project aims to devise a novel approach to combine the concepts of federated learning and matrix completion
+This project aims to devise a novel approach to combine the concepts of federated learning and matrix completion.